RamiroPeraza/AppAuth-Android/README.md

 ## Requirements

-AppAuth supports Android API 16 (Jellybean) and above.
+AppAuth supports Android API  (Jellybean) and above.
 Browsers which provide a custom tabs implementation are preferred by the library, but not required.
-Both Custom URI Schemes (all supported versions of Android) and App Links (Android M / API 23+) can be used with the library.
+Both Custom URI Schemes (all supported versions of Android) and App Links () can be used with the library.

-In general, AppAuth can work with any Authorization Server (AS) that supports native apps as documented in [RFC 8252](https://tools.ietf.org/html/rfc8252), either through custom URI scheme redirects, or App Links.
+In general, AppAuth can work with any Authorization Server (AS) that supports native apps as documented in [RFC](https://tools.ietf.org/html/), either through custom URI scheme redirects, or App Links.
 AS's that assume all clients are web-based or require clients to maintain confidentiality of the client secrets may not work well.